A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Nonlinear Airframe Dynamics Model

 \section{Nonlinear Airframe Dynamics Model}

-This paper utilises the longitudinal dynamics model of a tail-controlled skid-to-turn airframe in autopilot design \cite{mracek1997full}, as shown in Fig. \ref{fig:dynamics}.
+For the feasibility investigation of the proposed approach, this paper utilises the longitudinal dynamics model of a tail-controlled skid-to-turn airframe in autopilot design \cite{mracek1997full}, as shown in Fig. \ref{fig:dynamics}.
 For simplicity, we assume that the air vehicle is roll-stabilised, e.g., zero roll angle and zero roll rate, and has constant mass, i.e., after boost phase.
 Under these assumptions, the nonlinear longitudinal dynamics model can be expressed as

 where the parameters $\alpha$, $\theta$, $\gamma$ and $a_z$ represent angle-of-attack, pitch attitude angle, flight path angle and lateral acceleration, respectively.
 In Eq. \eqref{eq:15}, $m$, $g$ and $V$ stand for mass, gravitational acceleration and velocity, respectively.
 The variable $Q$ represents the dynamic pressure, which is defined as $Q=0.5\rho V^2$ with $\rho$ being the air density.
 Additionally, the parameters $S$, $d$, $I_{yy}$, and $m$ denote reference area, diameter, moment of inertia, and mass, respectively.
 The values of all physical parameters are detailed in Table \ref{tab:1}.